lag-of-death/table-constructor/README.md

 ### yarn build && node server.js

 `PORT` variable can be change to specify the port occupied by the application.
+By default, the application is run on port 8080.

 ### Source maps